devtritus/deusbase/README.md

 ## Overview

-**De**vtrit**usbase** is distributed key-value storage with easy CRUD HTTP API and B-Tree index under the hood.
-Database can store multiple values by one key.
-Database consists from nodes.
-There are 3 types of the node:
+**Deusbase** is a distributed key-value storage featuring an easy-to-use CRUD HTTP API and a B-Tree index.
+The database can store multiple values for a single key and is comprised of nodes.
+There are three types of nodes:
-  - Master - can do all write/read operations and lead replication journal if slave nodes exist.
-This node can run as standalone database and clients can use direct access to it without deploying all cluster.
+  - **Master**: Capable of performing all write/read operations and leading the replication journal if slave nodes exist.
+This node can operate as a standalone database, allowing clients direct access without deploying the entire cluster.
-  - Slave - allows only read operations.
-The Destination of a slave node is to process read operations while his master node processes write operations.
+  - **Slave**: Supports read operations only.
+The purpose of a slave node is to process read operations while its master node handles write operations.
-  - Router - a proxy node that can redirects request to another master or slave node depend on hash function within it, type of request and cluster configuration.
+  - **Router**: Acts as a proxy node that redirects requests to either a master or slave node based on the hash function, request type, and cluster configuration.

-The master use eventual consistency model to replicate data to its slaves.
+The master node utilizes an eventual consistency model to replicate data to its slaves.
-In common case database is a cluster that include some shards.
-Every shard must include one master node and none or many slave nodes.
-To distribute data across shard one or more routers are used.
+Typically, the database functions as a cluster that includes several shards.
+Each shard must have one master node and may have none or many slave nodes.
+To distribute data across shards, one or more routers are used.
 <p align="center">
   <img src="https://i.imgur.com/SYD9fuz.png">
 </p>

- ## How to start
+ ## How to Start

-#### Required environment
+#### Required Environment

   - Linux
   - Java 8